DJ Jurgen

 Jürgen Rijkers (born 13 February 1967), better known by his stage name DJ Jurgen, is a Dutch DJ, remixer and producer.
 He was the co-creator of Alice Deejay, and their biggest hit, "Better Off Alone", was credited to "DJ Jurgen presents Alice Deejay".
-As a solo artist, he also had an international hit with “Higher and Higher”, which peaked at number 34 on Billboard’s Dance Club Songs chart in 2000.
+As a solo artist, he also had an international hit with "Higher and Higher", which peaked at number 34 on Billboards Dance Club Songs chart in 2000.

 Currently, Jurgen hosts the morning show on Wild FM.